faasm/faasm/README.md

 # Faasm

 Faasm is a serverless system focused on performance and security, using WebAssembly to run users' code.
-The features of WebAssmebly mean we can trust users' code and maintain good security and isolation with very lightweight mechanisms.
+The features of WebAssmebly mean we can trust users' code and maintain good isolation with very lightweight mechanisms.
 For more details on the isolation approach, see the [wiki page](https://github.com/lsds/faasm/wiki/isolation).

-This lightweight isolation enables excellent performance and opens the door to features not possible in a more strongly isolated environment (e.g. inter-function communication, shared state etc.).
+This lightweight isolation enables excellent performance and opens the door to features not possible in a more strongly isolated environment (e.g. inter-function communication, shared state).

 The underlying WebAssembly execution is handled by [WAVM](https://github.com/WAVM/WAVM), which is well worth checking out.

 More detail on the internals, development and deployment is held in the [wiki](https://github.com/lsds/faasm/wiki).

-For compiling WebAssembly it is highly recommended you use the [Dockerised WASM toolchain](https://github.com/Shillaker/wasm-toolchain).
-This vastly simplifies the process.
+A preconfigured, Dockerised toolchain is provided for compiling Faasm functions.
+Details are given below.
+This is based on a basic [Dockerised WASM toolchain](https://github.com/Shillaker/wasm-toolchain) with a customised libc to implement syscalls and hooks into the Faasm runtime.

 # Quick Start